pgEdge/pgedge-docs/docs/cloud/database/manage_db.md

 * Select `PostgreSQL logs` to view the logs from the Postgres database on the selected node.
 * Select `Tricorder logs` to view Tricorder logs.
 Tricorder is a companion service from pgEdge that enables metrics collection, performs health checks, and supports scheduled backups for the database.
 It also performs operational actions on the database as part of workflows.
-* Select `ACE logs` to view the [ACE](../../platform/ace.mdx) logs.
+* Select `ACE logs` to view the ACE extension logs.
 ACE logs are only available for customers that enable ACE monitoring.

 You can sort or search the log files using options in the top bar of the log table: